 For this chapter you will be using prepared databases to save you the time of entering data.
-A copy of the database will need to be opened from the ACCESS 2010 SUPPORT FILES, then the database saved in your STORAGE folder.
-It is a similar database to the one you created in the previous chapter.
+A copy of the database will need to be opened from the ACCESS 2013 SUPPORT FILES, then the database saved in your STORAGE folder.
+It is a similar database to the one you created in the previous chapter with more data entered.

-1 Load Microsoft Access or close the current database using the FILE tab.
+1 Load Microsoft Access or close the current database and click on the FILE tab.

-NOTE: This will open the file for viewing only and prevent any changes being made to the data.
+NOTE: READ-ONLY will open the file for viewing only and prevent any changes being made to the data.